raciel88p/raciel88p/README.md

 - 👋 Hi, I’m @raciel88p
 - 👀 I’m interested in artificial inteligence and data
 - 🌱 I’m currently learning ... git, python
 - 💞️ I’m looking to collaborate on ...
-SEO with AI
+SEO with AI, Web Analytics, Adobe Anaylytics, and Ab testing
 - 📫 How to reach me ... here or my linkedin  https://www.linkedin.com/in/roberto88/

 <!---